 Below is a general review of recent FERPA developments as related to safety provided by the National Association of University and College Attorneys (NACUA) on June 19, 2009.
-This information is designed to serve as a general reference and requests for legal advice and/or specific questions should be directed to Laverne Lewis Gaskins, University Attorney, Valdosta State.
+This information is designed to serve as a general reference and requests for legal advice and/or specific questions should be directed to the University Attorney, Valdosta State.
+Valdosta State University does not have a Student Directory.

 FERPA AND CAMPUS SAFETY